yortch/openshiftv3-rhoar-workshop/Lab-3-NodeJS-Adjective_Service.md

 # Lab-3-NodeJS-Adjective_Service.md

-## Create a Project for the Spring Boot Twitter Service
+## Create a Project for the NodeJS Adjective Service

 ### Clone the app